RovyVon A29 Brass Flashlight Review

 I really like this clip.
 It’s easy to use (big mouth), very smooth, and also very deep carry.

-Also an option for carry is the lanyard, which is included.
-It could attach on the tailcap loop or the pocket clip, since the pocket clip is securely attached (not friction fit).
+Also, an option for carrying is the lanyard, which is included.
+It could attach to the tailcap loop or the pocket clip since the pocket clip is securely attached (not a friction fit).

 The included paracord could be attached in much the same way as the lanyard.